Gawiga/gawiga.github.io/Readme.md

-## Blog pessoal do Gawiga
+## Personal Blog of Gawiga

-Baseado nesta [Demo](http://willianjusten.com.br/will-jekyll-template) do Willian Justen.
+Based on this [Demo](http://willianjusten.com.br/will-jekyll-template) of Willian Justen.

 The Theme features: